-I’m an award-winning writer, as well as editor and chocolate educator based in Vancouver, Canada.
+I’m an award-winning writer and editor based in Vancouver, Canada.
 I used my Master’s degree in organic chemistry to understand my studies at culinary school, where I specialized in French pastry and artisanal chocolate.
 After a few years of working in kitchens, I realized that I prefer eating, reading and writing about food than working 16-hour days with it.

 …And I have a day job in corporate communications.
 Right now, I’m a marketing content strategist in the financial services industry.
 Previously, I wrangled words for Rouxbe.com, an online culinary school.
-I have a weakness for whisky, dogs with short legs and random acts of dancing.
+I love my family, dogs with short legs and random acts of dancing.

 I am easily distracted.

 About The Well-Tempered Chocolatier

 “The Well-Tempered Chocolatier” is what I would have called my chocolate shop, were I crazy enough to open one.
 For the time being, it’s a triple play on words.

 1. It’s a nod to my training as a classical pianist.
 Among other fantastic accomplishments, J.S.
 Bach fused technical prowess and artistic talent to pen the 24 preludes and fugues that make up The Well-Tempered Clavier, Books I and II.
 I’m partial to Prelude and Fugue in B Major, BWV 892 (Book II, No. 23).